diantyapitaloka/Customer-Segmentation-Banking/README.md

-## ☂️🌂🌞 Proportion of avg sales based on generations 🌞🌂☂️
+## ☂️🌂🌞 Proportion of Avg Sales Based on Generations 🌞🌂☂️
 Gen X takes the lead!
 With the highest share of average sales at 27.1%, Gen X shows strong and consistent purchasing power.
 Gen Y follows closely at 26.2%, highlighting their value as a core consumer segment.
 Here is the objectives below:

 Meanwhile, Boomers (24%) and Gen Z (22.7%) contribute slightly less—possibly reflecting different spending habits or lifestyle priorities.
 Shown as below :